What is a Community Trigger?

-At the end of the review, an action plan will be produced and shared with the Community Trigger applicant.
+At the end of the review, an action plan will be produced and shared with the ASB case review applicant.

 Each organisation will then complete the actions identified.

-A Community Trigger does not guarantee the anti-social behaviour will be resolved.
-But it does ensure that all appropriate actions are being taken to address it.
+An ASB case review does not guarantee the anti-social behaviour will be resolved, but it does ensure that all appropriate actions are being taken to address it.

-A Community Trigger case has to meet set criteria to qualify for a review.
-The criteria may vary between different areas.
+An ASB case review case has to meet set criteria to qualify for a review amongst a panel, the threshold criteria may vary between different areas.

 In each area, the organisations will agree their local criteria based on the local issues.

-The Community Trigger case review does not review anti-social behaviour cases which have been resolved.
-It focuses on cases where anti-social behaviour is happening now.
+The ASB case review does not review anti-social behaviour cases which have been resolved, it focuses on cases where anti-social behaviour is happening now.

 In these cases, applicants will be referred to the appropriate agencies’ complaints procedure.

-Birmingham City Council, the Clinical Commissioning Groups, all Social Housing Providers and West Midlands Police have a statutory duty to deliver Community Trigger case reviews.
+Birmingham City Council, the NHS Integrated Care Board, all social housing providers and West Midlands Police have a statutory duty to deliver ASB case reviews.

-The Council manages Community Triggers on behalf of these agencies in Birmingham.
+The council manages ASB case review on behalf of these agencies in Birmingham.